TaxyAI/browser-extension/README.md

 # Web Agent Browser Extension

-Web Agent is a Chrome Extension that sends a simplified version of the browser's DOM to GPT-4 along with a user-specified task to accomplish, then utilizes Chrome's built-in extension APIs to interact with the browser to perform the actions GPT-4 suggests.
+Web Agent is a Chrome Extension that uses LLMs like GPT-3.5 and GPT-4 to understand and fulfill user instructions by manipulating the DOM.
+Web Agent is currently limited to clicking and typing, but more action types such as scrolling and dragging are on the roadmap.
+Check out the demos below to see a small sample of what it can do!

 ## Table of Contents